 In addition to our multiple departmental performance and rehearsal spaces delineated below, we utilize diverse facilities and performance venues in New York City with regular performances at Lincoln Center, Merkin Hall, Tenri Hall, selected Broadway and off-Broadway theatres, and acclaimed jazz clubs.
-Find out what and where we're performing on our Calendar of Events

 (Please note: MPAP theatres are fully booked with academic activities year round and are not available to outside parties.)